 Legendary artist, Pablo Picasso, identified this issue when he said, “Every child is an artist.
 The problem is how to remain an artist once we grow up.”

-Creativity is a need of the spirit and it feeds it in a profound way.
-For this reason, I believe that it’s imperative for us to overcome our creative blocks so that we can express ourselves fully and authentically.
+Creativity is a need of the spirit and it’s imperative for us to overcome our creative blocks so that we can express ourselves fully and authentically.

 Here are four ways by which you can achieve this:

-2. Be open to constructive feedback: When your inner critic is in check, you’ll be in a stronger position to hear what others have to say about your creative endeavors.
+2. Be open to constructive feedback: When your inner critic is in check, you’ll be in a stronger position to hear what others have to say about your work.
 When you avoid viewing your work as an extension of you, you’re less likely to perceive any feedback or rejection as a personal onslaught.
-But just because your doors are open to others opinions, doesn’t mean that you should allow anyone to pass through the door.
-You want to be selective about whose feedback you take seriously by establishing some criteria.
-I like to get the opinions of those who have some street cred in my area of interest.
-I also ensure that they have my best interests at heart.
+You also want to be selective about whose feedback you take seriously by establishing some criteria.
+I like to get the opinions of those who have some street cred in my area of interest and who my best interest at heart.

-Creative living is like a treasure hunt.
-A treasure hunt to uncover the jewels that the Universe has planted deep within us all.
+Creative living is like a treasure hunt to uncover the jewels that the Universe has planted deep within us all.
 It’s the hunt for these jewels that can transform a mundane existence into a magical one.
-Once we find the courage to push past those barriers, we’ll have access to the grace and transcendence that lies at the heart of a creatively-driven existence.

 All my best on your journey,